apache/mxnet/README.md

 * Efficient tensor/matrix computation across multiple devices, including multiple CPUs, GPUs and distributed server nodes.
 * Flexible symbolic manipulation to composite and construct state-of-the-art deep learning models.

+The current support julia version is 0.6.
+Julia 0.7/1.0 is

 Here is an example of how training a simple 3-layer MLP on MNIST looks like:

 ```julia